intel/nlp-training-and-inference-openvino/question-answering-bert-qat/openvino_inference/README.md

 The client application will trigger a interactive terminal to ask questions based on the context for "https://en.wikipedia.org/wiki/Bert_(Sesame_Street)" as this is given as input.
 Please input a question.

 ### **Note**:
 Replace the IP with the IP of the ovms server container.
-(Use "docker inspect <ovms server container>" to get the IP address)
+(Use 'docker inspect ovms_container_id' to get the IP address.
+Inorder to get ovms_container_id, please use `docker ps` command)
 Vocab file is available in the model folder.
 Replace the INPUT URL with any url of your choice to ask question related to it.